 Ecumenical Youth Group

-The ecumenical youth group meets every second and fourth Sunday at 5-6:30.
+The ecumenical youth group meets every first and third Sunday at 5-6:30.
 The group is a collaboration between four churches (Christ Church, Trinity Lutheran, United Methodist, and First Presbyterian) in the community.
 For more information, see the calendar, newsletter, or announcements in church.